Taurine is one of my favorite prescriptions for perimenopause, menopause, sleep, mood, insulin resistance, and migraine prevention.

 Is taurine safe with a sulfur allergy?

 A “sulfur allergy” is usually an allergy to sulfonamides (sulfa drugs) or a sensitivity to sulfites, common in processed foods and wine.
-It’s impossible to have an allergy to sulfur, the element found in taurine.
+It’s not possible to have an allergy to the element sulfur, although some people can develop symptoms from a reduced ability to clear or detoxify sulfur-containing compounds.

 For more about taurine, see my book Hormone repair manual: every woman’s guide to healthy hormones after 40.